-- [18] The Committee of Adjustment considered all written and oral submissions relating to the applications in making its decision and granted the consent application and granted the minor variance application, as amended, in part. - [19] The Committee notes that the City's Planning Report raises "no concerns" regarding the consent applications, subject to the requested conditions agreed to by the Applicant's agents. - [20] Based on the evidence, the majority of the Committee (Member H. MacLean dissenting) is satisfied that the proposal is consistent with the Provincial Policy Statement that promotes efficient land use and development as well as intensification and redevelopment within built-up areas, based on local conditions. - [21] The majority of the Committee is also satisfied that the proposal has adequate regard to matters of provincial interest, including the orderly development of safe and healthy communities; the appropriate location of growth and development; and the protection of public health and safety. - [22] Additionally, the majority of the Committee is satisfied that a plan of subdivision of the land is not necessary for the proper and orderly development of the municipality. - [23] Moreover, the majority of the Committee is satisfied that the proposal has adequate regard for the criteria specified under subsection 51(24) of the Planning Act and is in the public interest. - [24] Based on the evidence, the majority of the Committee (Member H. MacLean dissenting) is also satisfied that variances (a) and (b) meet all four requirements under subsection 45(1) of the Planning Act.
+- [18] The Committee of Adjustment considered all written and oral submissions relating to the applications in making its decision and granted the applications. - [19] The Committee notes that the City's Planning Report raises "no concerns" regarding the applications, subject to the requested conditions of provisional consent agreed to by the Applicant's agents. - [20] Based on the evidence, the majority of the Committee (Member J. Wright dissenting) is satisfied that the proposal is consistent with the Provincial Policy Statement that promotes efficient land use and development as well as intensification and redevelopment within built-up areas, based on local conditions. - [21] The majority of the Committee is also satisfied that the proposal has adequate regard to matters of provincial interest, including the orderly development of safe and healthy communities; the appropriate location of growth and development; and the protection of public health and safety. - [22] Additionally, the majority of the Committee is satisfied that a plan of subdivision of the land is not necessary for the proper and orderly development of the municipality. - [23] Moreover, the majority of the Committee is satisfied that the proposal has adequate regard for the criteria specified under subsection 51(24) of the Planning Act and is in the public interest. - [24] Based on the evidence, the majority of Committee (Member J. Wright dissenting) is also satisfied that the requested variances meet all four requirements under subsection 45(1) of the Planning Act. - [25] The majority of the Committee also notes that no compelling evidence was presented that the variances would result in any unacceptable adverse impact on neighbouring properties. - [26] Considering the circumstances, the majority of the Committee finds that, because the proposal fits well in the area, the requested variances are, from a planning and public interest point of view, desirable for the appropriate development or use of the land, building or structure on the property, and relative to the neighbouring lands.